Algebraic dynamic programming

 end

-In many cases, it is complicated (and expensive!) to enumerate all possible paths from source to destination, but in this specific case, the graph generated by the edit distance problem is easy to write down.
+In many cases, it is complicated (and expensive!) to enumerate all possible paths from source to destination, but for edit distance, the graph is easy to write down.

 # Note: for this function to be efficient, you would ideally use